Saber: The Ugly American at the Outsiders

 One work has harsh monochrome lines resembling brutalist architecture, which on closer inspection is crumbling, revealing little windows of vivid colours, lushly layered and inviting, trying to burst through.
 The Ugly American proves street art can be political without its usual tools of slogans or representational imagery, by subtly critiquing America’s selfish culture but also revealing the chinks in its armour and the beauty of its hidden subcultures.

-Saber: The Ugly American is at the Outsiders until 15th February 2014, for further information visit here.
+Saber: The Ugly American is at The Outsiders until 15th February 2014.
+For further information visit the gallery’s website here.